Peyton-C/lsusb-macos/README.md

 # lsusb-macos
-A simple python script that outputs connected USB and Thunderbolt devices in a format similar to lsusb using `system_profiler` on macOS 10.15 and newer.
+A simple python script that outputs connected USB and Thunderbolt devices in a format similar to lsusb using `system_profiler` on Mac OS X 10.9 and newer (10.7 may work too) with Python 3.9+.

 ## Sample Output
 ```